 One day trips from Venice by train

-- Venice - Treviso: In around 30 mins you reach this charming city with many canals.
+Venice - Treviso: In around 30 mins you reach this charming canal-rich city but a lot fewer visitors.
 Visit the central Palazzo dei Trecento, explore the trendy shops and enjoy the fine dining associated with this small city.

-- Venice - Jesolo: A shorter journey of 17 mins takes you to S. Donà di Piave-Jesolo, in Jesolo you’ll also find a lovely beach which is combined with lively nightlife thanks to a range of nightclubs dotted along the main promenade of the coastal town.
+Venice - Jesolo: A shorter journey of 17 mins takes you to Jesolo with a busy but refreshing beach and lively night life. which is combined with lively nightlife.

 Travelling to Venice

 Getting to Venice by rail is pretty easy from anywhere in Italy.
-You can train travel from Rome to Venice on a Trenitalia’s high-speed Frecciarossa takes 3 hours and 12 mins, which is quicker than going from London to Edinburgh by rail.
-Have lunch in the Freccirosa restaurant car which uses fresh and local ingredients to make sure you won’t go hungry on the journey.
+You can train travel from Rome to Venice on high-speed Frecciarossa takes 3 hrs and 12 mins, which is quicker than going from London to Edinburgh by rail.
+Have lunch in the Frecciarossa restaurant car which uses fresh and local ingredients to make sure you won’t go hungry on the journey.

-Photo credits top to bottom: Frecciarossa ©Trenitalia, Wild swimming ©Michele Tameni, View of the city Treviso iStock ©PM78, Venice Beach And The Mediterranean Sea iStock ©StockImages_AT, Lido di Jesolo,adriatic Sea Italy iStock ©eurotravel, Colorful house iStock ©pierluigipalazzi, Bologna cityscape view iStock ©RossHelen, Padua iStock ©Madzia71, Grand Canal of Venice at twilight with gondola ©mammuth
+Photo credits top to bottom: Frecciarossa ©Trenitalia, View of the city Treviso iStock ©PM78, Venice Beach and the Mediterranean Sea iStock ©StockImages_AT, Lido di Jesolo, Adriatic Sea Italy iStock ©eurotravel, Bologna cityscape view iStock ©RossHelen, Grand Canal of Venice at twilight with gondola ©mammuth

 Italy is famed for its great cities full of art, architecture and food.
 But there's much more to this beautiful country, particularly in summer.